 Additionally, drivers emerging from driveways must be able to see approaching pedestrians on the sidewalk and vice versa.
-In Figure 4 the shaded areas on each side of the driveway show the pedestrian/vehicle sight distance triangle or pedestrian/vehicle inter-visibility area which must be kept free of obstructions per Section 4 of these guidelines.
-The driver's point of view is located at the center of the driveway 80 feet from the back of the sidewalk.
-80 feet is the stopping sight distance for a vehicle traveling at 10 MPH.
-The required sight distance is measured parallel to the sidewalk 22 feet from the center of the driveway.
-This distance is based on the driver's effective field of vision.
+In Figure 4 below, the shaded areas on each side of the driveway show the pedestrian/vehicle sight distance triangle or pedestrian/vehicle inter-visibility area which must be kept free of obstructions per Section 4 of these guidelines.
+The driver's point of view (point A) is located at the center of the driveway approach lane measured 14 feet from the back of the sidewalk.
+The pedestrian/vehicle sight distance triangles must extend to a point 15 feet from the edge of the driveway, on either side of the driveway (Point B).